Skip to main content

 Call for Papers

-1. Computer Vision for Art - technical work (standard ECCV submission, 14 page excluding references)
+1. Computer Vision for Art - technical work (standard ECCV submission, 14 page excluding references, appearing in proceedings)

-2. Uses and Reflection of Computer Vision for Art (Extended abstract, 4 page, excluding references)
+2. Uses and Reflection of Computer Vision for Art (Extended abstract, 4 page, excluding references, NOT appearing in proceedings)

 The recent explosion in the digitisation of artworks highlights the concrete importance of application in the overlap between CV and art; such as the automatic indexing of databases of paintings and drawings, or automatic tools for the analysis of cultural heritage.
 Such an encounter, however, also opens the door both to a wider computational understanding of the image beyond photo-geometry, and to a deeper critical engagement with how images are mediated, understood or produced by CV techniques in the `Age of Image-Machines' (T. J. Clark).
 Submissions to our first track should primarily consist of technical papers, our second track therefore encourages critical essays or extended abstracts from art historians, artists, cultural historians, media theorists and computer scientists.